Lifestyle in Johannesburg

-Expats in Johannesburg will have a lifestyle that is largely similar to South Africans and they'll most likely befriend both locals and their fellow expatriates.
-Everybody in the city is influenced by its tremendous wealth and natural beauty, whether positively or negatively.
+Expats in Johannesburg will have a lifestyle that is largely similar to South Africans and they'll most likely befriend both locals and their fellow expats.
+Everybody in the city is influenced by its wealth and natural beauty.

 Shopping in Johannesburg

 Those wanting a more personal shopping experience can head to one of the city’s markets, a popular pastime on Sundays and public holidays.
-The most well-known of these are arguably the B&B Markets at Norwood Centre which sells gourmet food, arts and crafts, as well as at Hillfox which is more geared towards bargain hunters.
-Additionally, Neighbourgoods Market in the gentrified area of Braamfontein is definitely worth a visit too.
+The most well-known of these are arguably the B&B Markets at Norwood Mall which sells gourmet food, arts and crafts, as well as at Hillfox Value Centre which is more geared towards bargain hunters.
+Additionally, the Neighbourgoods Market in Braamfontein is definitely worth a visit too.

 Outdoor activities and sports in Johannesburg

 Many of the locals and expats in Johannesburg choose to escape the hustle and bustle of the city on weekends.
-Some prefer destinations within the city such as the Johannesburg Zoo, Zoo Lake or the Walter Sisulu Botanical Gardens in the city’s West Rand, the epicentre of the gold rush that led to the city’s establishment.
+Some prefer destinations within the city such as the Johannesburg Zoo, Zoo Lake or the Walter Sisulu National Botanical Garden.

-Others prefer weekend getaways to places such as Hartbeespoort, a resort town just two hours away.
+Others prefer weekend getaways to places such as Hartbeespoort, a resort town just an hour's drive away.
 Close to Hartbeespoort, expats will be able to visit an elephant sanctuary, monkey sanctuary and snake park.
-They will also be able to get close to South Africa’s Big Five animals at one of the game reserves on the city’s outskirts.